 NOTE 1 – A neighboring AP MLD might or might not be part of the same SMD.

-NOTE 2 – An AP is not required to report non-collocated APs in the Reduced Neighbor Report element that is carried in its Beacon and FILS Discovery frames.
+NOTE 2 – An AP is not required to report non-colocated APs in the Reduced Neighbor Report element that is carried in its Beacon and FILS Discovery frames.

+NOTE 3 – A non-AP MLD can use the mechanisms defined in 37.14.2.1 (Obtaining received signal strength of the reported APs) to estimate the received signal strength between itself and an AP that it has discovered. (#231, #2526)

 (#3912) An SMD Information element provides an SMD identifier and SMD capabilities for an SMD. (#1066)An AP MLD that is managed by an SMD shall include the SMD Information element in the Probe Response frames.
 The SMD Information element is provided as part of the Neighbor Report element in the BSS Transition Management Request frame and Neighbor Report Response frames for a reported AP that is part of a different SMD than the reporting AP.

-A mechanism is defined to retrieve probe response content for neighboring AP MLD(s) of the current AP MLD, through the current AP MLD.

-Initial association to the SMD-ME
+(#2527)The Neighbor Report elements included in BTM Request frame, Neighbor Report Response frame, or Neighbor Report ANQP-element in ANQP Response frame, transmitted by a UHR AP to a UHR non-AP STA, shall include at least the following information, for each reported AP, to estimate APs suitability as roaming target AP:

+BSS Load element (if included in the Beacon frame of the reported AP)

+RSNE and RSNXE

+UHR Operation and UHR Capabilities elements

+Supported Rates and BSS Membership Selectors element

+Extended Supported Rates and BSS Membership Selectors element

+Obtaining received signal strength of the reported APs (#2526, #231)

+A STA can estimate the DL signal strength for an AP that the STA has discovered by receiving any PPDU transmitted by the AP.
+It is recommended to estimate the DL signal strength on a PPDU that is transmitted with basic transmission rates, because PPDUs transmitted at higher rates are likely transmitted with lower transmission power.

+Additionally, a STA may also estimate the received signal strength of frames transmitted by the STA and received by the AP (UL received signal strength).
+The STA may estimate the UL received signal strength by using the following parameters: the DL received signal strength, its transmission power, and the Tx Power Indication element, the TX Power Indication in Neighbor Report, or the AP Conducted Tx Power field of the ML element.

+An AP MLD may have multiple affiliated APs.
+A STA should measure or estimate DL received signal strength and estimate UL received signal strength of all affiliated enabled APs with which the STA intends to setup a link.Initial association to the SMD-ME

 (#3912) To perform SMD-level association, a non-AP MLD shall initiate association and authentication with the SMD-ME.
 The SMD Information element shall be included in the Authentication frame when authenticating with the SMD-ME.
 The SMD Information element shall be included in the (Re)Association Request and Response frames when performing initial association with the SMD-ME.